haripriyasakthivel/Playwright-TS-Project/README.md

 ```
 ### CI Integration

-This Playwright project can be run in Jenkins by configuring the Job to take the script in Jenkinsfile from the Github repo.
-Also, to send email notification after every build, set up global email notification configurations in Jenkins.
+This Playwright project can be executed in Jenkins by configuring the job to use the Jenkinsfile from the GitHub repository.
+To send email notifications after each build (successful or failed), configure the global email notification settings in Jenkins.

 **Pipeline steps**
 1. Checkout latest changes from Git